-- The Trust will prepare five statements under the new standard rather than the three currently: - Statement of financial position; - Income statement: - Statement of changes in equity/reserves; - Statement of cash flows; and - Statement of changes in member benefits. - The Trust must recognise member benefits as a liability on the face of the statement of financial position. - The statement of financial position will need to disclose the surplus or deficit of the Trust. - · Net assets will reflect the Trust's reserves, including the Operational Risk Reserve. - Additional disclosures are required, including the main features of the specific contractual or statutory. arrangement in place between the superannuation entity and the relevant employer sponsors. - · There may be increased disclosure in relation to insurance arrangements. - (iii) AASB 15 Revenue from Contracts with Customers, (effective from 1 January 2017)
+- The Trust will prepare five statements under the new standard rather than the three currently: - Statement of financial position; - Income statement; - Statement of changes in equity/reserves; - Statement of cash flows: and - Statement of changes in member benefits. - The Trust must recognise member benefits as a liability on the face of the statement of financial position. - The statement of financial position will need to disclose the surplus or deficit of the Trust. - · Net assets will reflect the Trust's reserves, including the Operational Risk Reserve. - Additional disclosures are required, including the main features of the specific contractual or statutory arrangement in place between the superannuation entity and the relevant employer sponsors. - There may be increased disclosure in relation to insurance arrangements. - The concept of Net Market Value (NMV) is replaced with Fair Value (FV) for the measurement of financial assets and liabilities.

+(iii) AASB 15 Revenue from Contracts with Customers, (effective from 1 January 2018)

 The AASB has issued a new standard for the recognition of revenue which will replace AASB 118 and covers contracts for goods and services.
 The new standard is based on the principle that revenue is recognised when control of a good or service transfers to a customer.
 The Trust's main sources of income are interest, dividends and gains on financial instruments held at fair value.
-As these sources of revenue are outside the scope of the new revenue standard, the Trust'e does not expect the adoption of the new revenue recognition rules to have a significant impact on the Trust's accounting policies or the amounts recognised in the financial statements.
+As these sources of revenue are outside the scope of the new revenue standard, the Trust's does not expect the adoption of the new revenue recognition rules to have a significant impact on the Trust's accounting policies or the amounts recognised in the financial statements.